 This course is a critical study of how philosophers today have attempted to comprehend our humanness and our place in the universe.
 This course emphasizes the insights of contemporary philosophers into the unique problems of our time.
 Prerequisite: completion of core curriculum requirement in philosophy.

 PL 375 Faith and Reason: 3 semester hours

 This course examines issues in the philosophy of religion and application of the techniques of philosophical investigation to problems in Judeo-Christian and ecumenical theologies.
 Topics include argumentation for and against God's existence,.
 Various conceptions of the Godhead, the problem of Evil, the problem of truth and religious language, the question of the afterlife, a philosophical perspective on the nature of faith, Devin Revelation and religious experience.
 Prerequisites: Completion of the Core curriculum requirements in both philosophy and religious studies and at least a junior standing.

-PL 400 Senior Independent Research/Writing: 3 semester hours
+PL 400 Senior Independent Research and Writing: 3 semester hours

 This is the capstone course for the major in applied philosophy.
 Students are required to write a philosophical paper on the topic of "My Personal Ethical Philosophy and My On-going Search for Truth" as an integral part of the capstone experience.
 Students are also required to do independent research using both primary and secondary sources and to apply their own philosophical reflection in writing a major paper.
 This course is open only to students majoring in applied philosophy.
 Prerequisite: Permission of the instructor.

 PL 445 Philosophy Independent Study: 3 semester hours

 Independent study under faculty guidance of selected topic.
 Prerequisite: Permission of instructor.